facebookresearch/spdl/docs/source/migration/paradigm_shift.rst

 It is worth noting that in this setup, there is no equivalent of DataSet class.

-This paradigm shift makes it difficult to achieve mechanical migration (such as one-line-change or swap-the-class type of migration) to SPDL.
+This paradigm shift makes it difficult to achieve mechanical update (such as one-line-change or swap-the-class type of update) to SPDL.